smrchy/redis-tagging/README.md

 	},
 	function (err, resp) {
 		// resp countains an array of all tags
-		// For the above set example resp with contain: ["new york", "stadium", "rock", "open-air"] }
+		// For the above set example resp will contain:
+		// ["new york", "stadium", "rock", "open-air"]
+	}
 );
 ```